andrewdyer/vite-react-app-template/CONTRIBUTING.md

 2. Commit your changes following the commit guidelines.
 3. Push your branch with `git push origin feature/your-feature-name`.
 4. Open a pull request with a title and description that clearly explain your changes.

+## Creating a Module

+To create a new module in this project, follow these steps:

+1. Create a new directory for the module inside `src/modules/`.
+2. Add the necessary files and folders based on your feature’s needs, such as components, pages, hooks, and slices.
+3. Update `vite.config.ts` and `tsconfig.app.json` to include the module's alias.
+4. Start building your module, following the project’s coding standards and adding tests as needed.

+This approach keeps the project modular and maintainable as it grows.